 Operating Activities.
-The \$332.8 million increase in net cash flows provided by operating activities was primarily due to the following:
+The \$314.9 million increase in net cash flows provided by operating activities was primarily due to the following:

-- § Net cash flows from consolidated operations (excluding distributions received from unconsolidated affiliates and cash payments for interest) increased \$376.2 million quarter-to-quarter.
-The increase in operating cash flow is generally due to increased profitability and the timing of related cash receipts and disbursements. - § Cash payments for interest increased \$52.4 million quarter-to-quarter primarily due to an increase in fixed-rate debt obligations quarter-to-quarter.
+- § Net cash flows from consolidated operations (excluding distributions received from unconsolidated affiliates and cash payments for interest) increased \$363.9 million quarter-to-quarter.
+The increase in operating cash flow is generally due to increased profitability and the timing of related cash receipts and disbursements. - § Cash payments for interest increased \$56.8 million quarter-to-quarter primarily due to an increase in fixed-rate debt obligations quarter-to-quarter.

 Investing Activities.
-The \$163.0 million decrease in cash used for investing activities was primarily due to the following:
+The \$182.1 million decrease in cash used for investing activities was primarily due to the following:

-§ Capital spending for property, plant and equipment, net of contributions in aid of construction costs, decreased \$163.3 million quarter-to-quarter.
-For additional information related to our capital spending program, see "Liquidity and Capital Resources - Capital Spending" included within this Item 2. § Proceeds from asset sales and related transactions increased \$21.4 million quarter-to-quarter.
+- § Capital spending for property, plant and equipment, net of contributions in aid of construction costs, decreased \$163.3 million quarter-toquarter.
+For additional information related to our capital spending program, see "Liquidity and Capital Resources - Capital Spending" included within this Item 2. - § Proceeds from asset sales and related transactions increased \$21.4 million quarter-to-quarter.

 Financing Activities.
-Cash used in financing activities was \$246.4 million for the three months ended March 31, 2010 compared to cash provided by financing activities of \$166.6 million for the three months ended March 31, 2009.
-The \$413.0 million change in financing activities was primarily due to the following:
+Cash used in financing activities was \$236.6 million for the three months ended March 31, 2010 compared to cash provided by financing activities of \$171.6 million for the three months ended March 31, 2009.
+The \$408.2 million change in financing activities was primarily due to the following:

-- § Net repayments under our consolidated debt agreements of \$237.7 million for the three months ended March 31, 2010 compared to net borrowings under our consolidated debt agreements of \$240.8 million for the three months ended March 31, 2009.
+- § Net repayments under our consolidated debt agreements of \$249.5 million for the three months ended March 31, 2010 compared to net borrowings under our consolidated debt agreements of \$247.5 million for the three months ended March 31, 2009.
 During the three months ended March 31, 2010, EPO temporarily repaid the outstanding balance of its Multi-Year Revolving Credit Facility and its Pascagoula Mississippi Business Finance Corporation ("MBFC") Loan matured and was repaid.
-For information regarding our consolidated debt obligations see Note 9 of the Notes to Unaudited Condensed Consolidated Financial Statements included under Item 1 of this quarterly report. - § Cash distributions paid to our partners increased \$15.9 million quarter-to-quarter due to increases in our quarterly distribution rates. - § Distributions paid to noncontrolling interests increased \$32.7 million quarter-to-quarter primarily due to increases in the number of common units outstanding and quarterly distribution rates of Enterprise Products Partners, partially offset by the cessation of TEPPCO's cash distributions following the TEPPCO Merger. - § Contributions from noncontrolling interests increased \$113.3 million quarter-to-quarter primarily due to more common units of Enterprise Products Partners being issued at a higher price from its underwritten equity offering in January 2010 compared to its underwritten equity offering in January 2009.
+For information regarding our consolidated debt obligations see Note 9 of the Notes to Unaudited Condensed Consolidated Financial Statements included under Item 1 of this quarterly report. - § Cash distributions paid to our partners increased \$127.6 million quarter-to-quarter due to increases in our common units outstanding and quarterly distribution rates. - § Distributions paid to noncontrolling interests decreased \$88.1 million quarter-to-quarter primarily due to the cessation of TEPPCO's cash distributions following the TEPPCO Merger. - § Net cash proceeds from the issuance of our common units increased \$126.9 million quarter-to-quarter primarily due to more common units issued at a higher price in our underwritten equity offering in January 2010 compared to our underwritten equity offering in January 2009.

-Capital Spending - Enterprise Products Partners
+Capital Spending

 An integral part of our business strategy involves expansion through business combinations, growth capital projects and investments in joint ventures.
-Enterprise Products Partners believes that it is positioned to continue to grow its system of assets through the construction of new facilities and to capitalize on expected increases in natural gas and/or crude oil production from resource basins in the Rocky Mountains, Midcontinent, Northeast and U.S. Gulf Coast regions, including the Barnett Shale, Haynesville Shale, Eagle Ford Shale, Marcellus Shale and deepwater Gulf of Mexico producing regions.
+We believe that we are positioned to continue to grow our system of assets through the construction of new facilities and to capitalize on expected increases in natural gas and/or crude oil production from resource basins in the Rocky Mountains, Midcontinent,

+Northeast and U.S. Gulf Coast regions, including the Barnett Shale, Haynesville Shale, Eagle Ford Shale, Marcellus Shale and deepwater Gulf of Mexico producing regions.